azriel91/peace_website/content/blog/2023-06-29_had_i_had_time/index.md

 Some of the CLI presentation logic currently lives in the `envman` example, and should be moved into `peace`, and the web presentation logic is currently "bundle [`leptos`](https://github.com/leptos-rs/leptos) with the command line app and render the flow graph".

 The [Peace: UI] GitHub project captures the start of this work.
+For the web UI part, see <a href="https://github.com/azriel91/peace/blob/0.0.11/DEVELOPMENT.md#web-development">`DEVELOPMENT.md#web-development`</a>.

 ## API Refinement